 - their previous scores (has Sam made the progress we would expect?
 Has Sam made super progress – is there a talent that we need to be nurturing?
 Has Sam made less progress than we would hope – is there a difficulty we can be providing support for?)

 - their scores in CAT tests (cognitive abilities tests) which give us an idea of each child's potential (is Sam doing as well as his potential would suggest?)

 Each child is an individual and it is his or her individual progress in which we are interested.
 We believe this is something we can do without causing undue stress to the children and allows us to focus upon the children's progress in the classroom without compromising their wider development and their self-esteem.

 We offer a variety of school minibus and coach services which are used by many of our children throughout the school.
 These affordable services provide a reliable, supervised journey to and from school and in addition, help to reduce the number of vehicles on the road each morning.
-We have several established routes available and always look to meet the needs and requirements of parents wherever possible.
+We have several established routes available and the service is very popular so please let us know as soon as possible should this be of interest.
 For further details, click here.

 School days at Hereford Cathedral Junior School are busy and varied.
 In the Early Years, children are taught primarily in our purpose-built setting, The Moat.
 They head over to the Dining Hall for lunch, St David's Hall for assembly and yoga, and the Sports Hall and all-weather pitch for PE.
 They also have their own outdoor play areas to enjoy.
 See our video here for A Day in the Life of Reception.